vmiklos/vmiklos.github.com/2023/sw-floattable3.md

 ![Good RTF import](https://share.vmiklos.hu/blog/sw-floattable3/2023-04-19-floattable-rtf-good.png)

-And here is how we import it currently now.
-The RTF control words are quite close to the binary DOC markup, just the syntax is different.
+And here is how we import it currently.
+The RTF control words are quite close to the binary DOC markup semantically, just the syntax is different.

 ![Bad RTF export](https://share.vmiklos.hu/blog/sw-floattable3/2023-04-20-floattable-rtf-export-bad.png)